microsoft/Windows-DevRel/Tutorials/winui-local-ai/1-instructions.md

 # Overview of Windows Development

+Want to build apps for Windows with the latest and greatest capabilities?
+You’ve come to the right Lab!
+Today, we’ll build a WinUI app that leverages WCR APIs from start to finish.

+This Lab introduces you to WinUI, the Windows App SDK, Windows Copilot Runtime APIs, and the Windows Community Toolkit.
+These frameworks and tools provide a foundation for developing high-performance, visually consistent applications that use the latest Windows features and maintain compatibility across devices.

 Building Windows apps uses modern frameworks and tools to create software that runs on the Windows operating system.
 This course introduces you to the WinUi, Windows App SDK, Windows Copilot Runtime APIs, and the Windows Community Toolkit.
 These frameworks and tools provide a foundation for developing high-performance, visually consistent applications that use the latest Windows features and maintain compatibility across devices.

 ![Diagram of Native Windows Development ](assets/techstack.png)